rclone/rclone/MANUAL.md

     rclone copy /home/source remote:backup

+### Dropbox for business ###

+Rclone supports Dropbox for business and Team Folders.

+When using Dropbox for business `remote:` and `remote:path/to/file` will refer to your personal folder.

+If you wish to see Team Folders you must use a leading `/` in the path, so `rclone lsd remote:/` will refer to the root and show you all Team Folders and your User Folder.

+You can then use team folders like this `remote:/TeamFolder` and `remote:/TeamFolder/path/to/file`.

+A leading `/` for a Dropbox personal account will do nothing, but it will take an extra HTTP transaction so it should be avoided.

 ### Modified time and Hashes ###

 Dropbox supports modified times, but the only way to set a